EowynREN/EowynREN.github.io/_pages/about.md

 I am a PhD student of Electrical Engineering and Computer Science, advised by Prof. [Ahmed Sabbir Arif](http://www.asarif.com/), at the [University of California, Merced](https://www.ucmerced.edu/).

-My research interest lies in the general area of wearable devices in HCI , particulily on interaction and input methods.
+My research interest lies in the general area of wearable devices in HCI , particularly on interaction and input methods on small devices.

 I received my Master Degree in [University of Southern California](https://www.usc.edu/), and Bachelor’s Degree in [Beijing Jiaotong University](http://en.njtu.edu.cn/).